koncana/2DAM/PGV/FirstAPISpringMySQL/README.md

 This API store and provide information for the market of primed mods of the game Warframe.
 In this API is implemented a CRUD.
 It uses spring with hibernate to connect to a MySQL database.

-This api is used by ionicMarketApp.
+This API is used by ionicMarketApp.

 ##### Something that I didn´t learn from class